Make a difference in Canada's public service

-Effective training for the public service should include on-the-job experience, so the MPS program incorporates an 8-month paid co-op work term.
-Through Waterloo's world-class Co-operative Education service, you have access to JobMine, which posts employment opportunities with public sector agencies at the national, provincial and local level.
-In pursuit of a co-op work term, you complete an application and interview process facilitated on-campus by Co-operative Education & the Centre for Career Action.
-For information on the co-op process, visit the How co-op works page of the Co-operative Education website.
+Effective training for the public service should include on-the-job experience, so the MPS program incorporates an 8-month paid co-operative education work term.
+Through Waterloo's world-class Co-operative Education service, you have access to Waterloo Works, which posts employment opportunities with public sector agencies at the national, provincial and local level.
+In pursuit of a co-operative education work term, you complete an application and interview process facilitated on-campus by Co-operative and Experiential Education (CEE).
+For information on the co-operative education process, visit the How co-operative education works page of the Co-operative Education website.

 Major Team Project

 In the final term of study, you work collaboratively in teams to research a public issue and prepare a professional, comprehensive report that draws on the expertise you have developed in the MPS program.